 Robin Sharma, The 49 Best Lessons 2017 Taught Me

 ③ We have poor boundaries.

 A Highly Empathic Person (or Highly Sensitive Person) feels other people’s energy, finding it difficult to sense the boundaries.
 This “permeability” means they can read between the lines better.
 They can sense the energy and the intention of someone’s action.
 When the person is stressed or “too close”, their read on the situation could be off.

-The danger here is that an empath can often end up defending the other person, over personal needs.
+The danger here is that an empath can often end up defending the other person, at the expense of their own personal needs.
 Distrust can also grow since the other person’s words and actions do not align with what you feel from them.
 It is unsurprising that resentment and fatigue are common complaints of unbalanced HEPs.

 → Read these tips for empaths.